Via Flaminia: History

 In late antiquity the Via Flaminia remained Rome's major artery both to the Adriatic and to Italy north of the Apennines.
 The Itinerarium Burdigalense and the Priscillianists who had been expelled from their sees both took this route to Rome despite its length.

 After the fall of the western Roman Empire the route remained in use, and when the Ostrogothic king Theodahad set out from Ravenna for Rome around 535, a letter of Cassiodorus mentions work done to repair the road.
 After the emperor Justinian invaded Italy, competition between the Goths and Romans over strongpoints on the road resulted in more activity through a route that ran slightly to the north through Perugia, the old Etruscan Via Amerina.
 The Lombard conquest ultimately resulted in the breaking of the Via Flaminia.
 In the late sixth century the Via Flaminia was severed by the establishment of the Lombard Duchy of Spoleto, with the border around contested Narni.
 In its place was established the Byzantine Corridor, a new route linking Rome and Ravenna that departed both cities on the Via Flaminia but which was forced due to political circumstances to pass through Perugia rather than Spoleto.

 In the Middle Ages it was known as the Ravenna road, as it led to the then more important city of Ravenna.
 Following the end of the Exarchate of Ravenna, it fell into disuse during the Lombard period, but was partially reconstructed in the Renaissance era and continued to be of military importance down to the Napoleonic era and World War II.
 As the SS 3 (Strada Statale 3) it remains one of the principal highways from Rome to the Adriatic coast.

+Construction features

+The construction features of the Via Flaminia match those of other major Roman roads.
+The route was designed to be mostly straight, and the roadbed was wide enough for two carts to pass at the same time, no less than 3.9 m to 4.1 m along the Umbrian stretch, which was standard for main roads.

+Within settlements, where it formed the main axis, the road was paved, often repaired and adjusted over time; remains are still visible, for example, at Otricoli and Carsulae.
+In rural areas, it likely did not have full stone paving but a gravel surface, which still ensured durability and easier maintenance.
+It is unclear whether purpose-built sidewalks were present outside urban areas, unlike in towns.